subpair/habit_tracker/README.md

 ```
 1. You will be asked to enter a name for the habit you want to delete.
 <br> >If a habit with the name does not exist the application will display a warning and the removal dialog stops.</br>
-2. You will be asked for, safety reasons, if you really want to proceed.
+2. You will be asked, for safety reasons, if you really want to proceed.
 3. The habit and all its related event data will be deleted from the database.

 On Success: